 Goals and mission

-TBO’s mission is to monitor migratory bird populations, specifically boreal species, in order to assess their demographic trends.
+The mission of the Tadoussac Bird Observatory (OOT) is to collect data on migratory bird populations, with a particular focus on boreal species, in order to assess their long-term population trends.

 TBO: a key member across monitoring networks

-TBO is a key member of the Canadian Migration Monitoring Network (CMMN-RCSM), overseen by Birds Canada, the Hawk Migration Association of North America, and the Équipe de rétablissement des oiseaux de proie du Québec (ÉROP).
+TBO is a key member of the Canadian Migration Monitoring Network (CMMN-RCSM), overseen by Birds Canada, the Hawk Migration Association, and the Équipe de rétablissement des oiseaux de proie du Québec (ÉROP).

 Three monitoring sites